equinor/segyio/README.md

  * Pre-stack 4D volumes, sorted with respect to three header words (generally INLINE, CROSSLINE, and OFFSET)
  * Unstructured data

-The writing functionality in Segyio is largely meant to *modify* or adapt files.
+The writing functionality in segyio is largely meant to *modify* or adapt files.
 A file created from scratch is not necessarily a to-spec SEG-Y file, as we only necessarily write the header fields segyio needs to make sense of the geometry.
 It is still highly recommended that SEG-Y files are maintained and